 - He set the pricing of essential goods below the normal market rates with detailed regulations.

 - He exclusively advocated for the outlawed of black marketing.

 - Revenue was collected under his rule in cash rather than in kind, in contrast to earlier kings.

-- He placed the Jizya, a grazing tax, and a housing tax on the Hindu community, and he rigidly followed policies that were discriminatory against them.
+- The Jizya, a grazing tax, and a house tax were all imposed on the Hindu community under his rule, and he steadfastly adhered to policies that were discriminatory towards the Hindu community.